 Composed primarily of talc, soapstone is a very soft material sometimes used for countertops.
 Color options are limited as it only comes in varying shades of gray.
 Most slabs are smaller than 7 feet meaning a project is more likely to have seams.
 Because of its softness, it can easily be scratched.
 Over time, soapstone will darken.
 Even though it is soft, Soapstone is non-porous and resistant to staining.
 Unlike most natural stone countertops, soapstone should never be chemically sealed.
 Mineral Oil is used to give soapstone its rich finish.

-Commonly known by popular brand names like Caesarstone, Silestone, and cambria, man-made quartz products are a rapidly growing segment of the countertop market.
-Composed of crushed natural quartz, color pigments, and resin, these products resist staining and are very hard.
+Commonly known by popular brand names like Maestro Quartz, Caesarstone, Silestone and Cambria, man-made quartz products are a rapidly growing segment of the countertop market.
+Composed of crushed natural quartz, color pigments and resin, these products resist staining and are very hard.
 They are suitable for many types of indoor installations.